thingsboard/thingsboard.github.io/_includes/docs/user-guide/device-credentials.md

    - **Advantages:** high level of security using the encrypted network connection and public key infrastructure.
    - **Disadvantages:** not supported by some resource constrained devices.
 Affects battery and CPU usage.

-Device credentials need to be provisioned to corresponding device entity on the server.
+Device credentials need to be created and assigned to corresponding device entity on the server.
 There are multiple ways to do this:

  - **Automatically**, using ThingsBoard [REST API](/docs/{{docsPrefix}}reference/rest-api/).
 For example during manufacturing, QA or purchase order fulfilment.
  - **Manually**, using ThingsBoard [Web UI](/docs/{{docsPrefix}}user-guide/ui/devices/#manage-device-credentials).
 For example for development purposes, or by system administrator.
+ - **On-demand credentials generation**, using [device provisioning feature](/docs/{{docsPrefix}}user-guide/device-provisioning/).
+For example for a lot of devices or for devices with preprogrammed credentials.